clarklab/sketch-invision-prototype/README.md

 ![](step-18.png)

 Select your artboards again, and let's export.
 Save them to the same folder as before, replacing the old files, and InVision will do the rest.
-You're updated look with purple header will automatically show up in all InVision mockups, even those being viewed on a mobile device (or live in browser).
+Your updated look with purple header will automatically show up in all InVision mockups, even those being viewed on a mobile device (or live in browser).

 ### Step 19